-An application has been received from Syngenta to amend the Australia New Zealand Food Standards Code (the Code) to approve food derived from a genetically modified (GM) insectprotected cotton, cotton line COT102.
-Standard 1.5.2 - Food Produced using Gene Technology requires that GM foods undergo a pre-market safety assessment before they may be sold in Australia and New Zealand.
+An application has been received from Monsanto Australia Limited to amend the Australia New Zealand Food Standards Code (the Code) to approve food derived from a genetically modified (GM) herbicide-tolerant sugar beet, sugar beet line H7-1.
+Standard 1.5.2 - Food Produced using Gene Technology - requires that GM foods undergo a pre-market safety assessment before they may be sold in Australia and New Zealand.
 This is a cost recovered application.

-This Initial Assessment report is not an assessment of the merits of the application but rather is an assessment of whether the application should be accepted for further consideration, according to criteria laid down in the Food Standards Australia New Zealand Act 1991 (the Act).
-It has been concluded that the application fulfils the requirements for Initial Assessment as prescribed in the Act.
-The application has therefore been accepted for further assessment.
+This Initial Assessment Report is not an assessment of the merits of the Application but rather is an assessment of whether the application should be accepted for further consideration, according to criteria laid down in the Food Standards Australia New Zealand Act 1991 (the FSANZ Act).
+This Application has been assessed against the requirements for Initial Assessment of section 13 of the FSANZ Act, and it is recommended that this Application be accepted and progressed to Draft Assessment for the following reasons: